kunpai/AcadHASHIRU/README.md

 ## Acknowledgements
 We would like to thank Hugging Face, Groq and Lambda Labs for sponsoring this project and providing the necessary resources for development.

+NOTE: Benchmarking efforts of the HASHIRU architecture can be found in [HASHIRUBench](https://github.com/HASHIRU-AI/HASHIRUBench).

 ## Contributing

 Contributions are welcome!
 Please submit pull requests with bug fixes, new features, or improvements to the documentation.